sarahprando/sarahprando/README.md

 <img align="right" alt="Sarah-pic" height="150" style="border-radius:50px;" src="https://user-images.githubusercontent.com/81649794/219900200-735a9bf1-470e-4951-b2aa-57399cacbeac.gif">

-I'm 23 years old, Brazilian nationality and I'm in the process of becoming a Full Stack programmer.
+I'm 23 years old, from Brazil and in the process of becoming a Full Stack Developer

-<p>🤓 I'm currently graduated in Systems Analysis and Development and I have certifications in PostgreSQL, Power BI and Python courses.</p>
-<p>💻 I'm currently work as Quality Assurance (QA) and I was a Managerial Information Systems Analyst (M.I.S.).</p>
+## 💻 My qualifications are as follow:

+- System Analysis
+- PostreSQL
+- Power BI
+- Python

+## 🎯 Works

+<p>In my previous job I took the role of a Managerial Information systems Analyst (M.I.S) and at the moment I work with Quality Assurance (QA)</p>

-<p>🎯 I'm currently studying the full stack development process, seeking to master the various technologies applied to both the back-end and front-end.</p>
+<p>I am currently thr full stack development process in order for me to master the various technologies appplied to both back-end and front-end.</p>

 ## 🚀 In progress